accumulator/charge-lnd/README.md

                         path to config file
 ```

-All policies are defined using an INI style config file (filename defaults to `charge.config` in the current directory)
+All policies are defined using an INI style config file.

 Each `[policy-name]` defined in the config file describes a policy.
 A single policy consists of;